 Let’s assume we have 6 resources in total.

-We enter the Start Date and End Date of each resource.
+After entering resource names, we enter the Start Date of each resource.

 Resources can be hired anytime and similarly resources may leave a company anytime.
 The template will assign 0 availability before start date and after end date.